solarsnake/coveralls-demo-ruby/README.md

 Fork the master branch of this project and make your changes to it.
 Use this branch to verify the changes you'll make.
 (Consider it your cheatsheet.)

-We're configuring the base project to use Travis and push coverage to Coveralls.
+We're configuring the base project to send test coverage results to [Coveralls](https://coveralls.io/) through [Travis CI](https://travis-ci.com/).

 The changes are few and easy, and they're listed below.

-Now, let's walk through each step:
+So let's walk through each step:

 ## Travis config steps